kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 The power spectrum of tropical intraseasonal variability
 ```

 The MJO has pronounced global impacts.
 It modulates South/Southeast Asia summer monsoon variability and the associated extremes such as tropical cyclone and drought.
 Its interation with subtropical jet can creates quasi-stationary Rossby wave, where the wave energy propagates into the North America (so-called Pacific-North America pattern, PNA) and influences the winter storm activity as well as the polar vortex.
 Although the global influenes from MJO are significant, the communities have struggled to model its underlying dynamics since its first discovery.
-Two key variables are especially important (1) frequency (or period) and (2) shallow-to-deep vertical structure evolution.
-We will begin with various aspects about the MJO.
+Two key characteristics are essential in the MJO problem (1) frequency (or period) and (2) shallow-to-deep vertical structure evolution.
+We will begin with various aspects about the MJO and look into how the details in these aspects influence the modeled behavior of MJO.

 ## Theory for MJO